isyangshu/AMC-Net/README.md

   ```shell
   python utils/apply_densecrf_davis.py
   ```
   Then you can get the predicted results in the `output/davis16/AMCNet/results_crf` folder.
+  > Line 18: dataset images folder
+  >
+  > Line 19: prediction mask folder
+  >
+  > Line 20: crf prediction folder
 ## Metric

 Please use the files in the `EVALVOS` folder to measure metrics.